|

 painted down the middle.
 When you move, it moves.
 This is the line you

-help you execute techniques correctly.
-All blocks and attacks should be in
+to help you execute techniques correctly.
+All blocks and attacks should be

-reference to the Self Center Line.
-You are protecting your Self Centerline,
+in reference to the Self Center Line.
+You are protecting your Self

-the core of your opponent's Mother Line, no matter which way either opponent
+with the core of your opponent's Mother Line, no matter which way either

-moves, shifts or circles.
-The Center Line Plane always connects the two
+opponent moves, shifts or circles.
+The Center Line Plane always connects

-fighters.
+the two fighters.
 The outside curve line is called a Blocking Line.
-This line goes
+This

-from the outside from any blocking motion and connects to the Center Line.
-A
+line goes from the outside from any blocking motion and connects to the

-Jeet Kune Do fighter or practitioner takes advantage of the area inside the
+Center Line.
+A Jeet Kune Do fighter or practitioner takes advantage of the

 The Power Of Interception